7 on 7 Tournament Rules

 START OF THE GAME:

-The offensive team takes possession of the ball half-way between the 3rd and 4th cone from the end zone they are defending.
-Kickoffs will no longer be part of the MFL Tournament.
+• Offensive team takes possession of the ball halfway between the 3rd and 4th cone from the end zone they are defending

 GAME LENGTH